-Some pathogens that may routinely cause lung abscesses/cavities.
-Lung abscesses often polymicrobial and involve oral flora.
+Some pathogens may routinely cause lung abscesses/cavities.
+Lung abscesses are often polymicrobial and involve oral flora.

 - Mycobacteria: M. tuberculosis, MAI, M. kansasii, M. abscessus

 - Also, almost any non-tubercular mycobacteria may produce an abscess/cavity.